project-lv/penal-codes/src/Chapter_5.md

 **Penalty:** $1,500 fine.

 **S.A.R.P.C. §513 — Public Intoxication by Narcotic (Class C Misdemeanor)**
-Appearing in public under influence of a Schedule I–III substance.
+Appearing in public under the influence of a Schedule I–III substance.
 **Penalty:** $1,000 fine.

 ---